-It’s now perfectly obvious that the commercial real estate (CRE) markets have inevitably followed the lead of the residential markets down into an historic recessionary decline.
+There has been growing speculation that the commercial real estate (CRE) markets will inevitably follow the lead of the residential markets down to a recessionary correction.

 For an excellent background and thorough analysis read CalculatedRisk’s posts from earlier this year and more recently Professor Nouriel Roubini’s post from yesterday.

 The notion of commercial real estate markets suffering a similar downturn as residential is both supported by historical correlations (e.g. residential and non-residential investment) as well as seeming to be an anecdotally logical outcome for a market that has seen similar levels of loose over-lending.

 Fortunately, we need not speculate about the current state of CRE as the MIT Center for Real Estate tracks commercial property prices with a series of indexes that cover Apartment, Office, Industrial and Retail property types.

 Notice in the top aggregate chart, after having some substantial growth between 2003 and Q2 2007 (particularly during 2005 – 2006), there has been a precipitous 2.5% drop in Q3 2007, a drop that MIT/CRE Director David Geltner sees as non-trivial.

 "The fall in our index is the first solid, quantitative evidence that the subprime mortgage debacle, which hit the broader capital markets in August, may be spreading to the commercial property markets."